 or apply the username/password and keyboard interactive authentication methods supported by the Mercurial integration.

-- When the Mercurial integration with WebStorm is enabled, the Mercurial item appears on the VCS menu, and on the context menus of the Editor and Project views.
+- When Mercurial integration with WebStorm is enabled, the Editor and Project views. item appears on the menu, and on the context menus of the

 - The files in the folders under the Mercurial control are highlighted according to their status.
 See File Status Highlights for file status highlighting conventions.

-- When using the Mercurial integration, it is helpful to open the Version Control tool window.
+- When using Mercurial integration, it is helpful to open the Version Control tool window.

-- All the commands generated based on the settings you specify through the WebStorm user interface.
+- All commands generated based on the settings you specify through the WebStorm user interface.